 Ordinarily, the donor uses the rate in effect for the month the annuity is established.
 Under IRC section 7520(a), however, the donor may elect to use the rate in effect for either of the two preceding months.

 In order to make the election, the donor must attach to his or her federal income tax return for the year in which the annuity is established a statement that the donor is making an election under IRC section 7520(a).
 It must also include:

 - The month for which the discount rate would be used if the election were not being taken.

 - The month and discount rate elected by the donor.

-Tax-free portion of annuity payments: A certain portion of gift annuity payments is tax-free because it represents, in part, a return of the donor’s “investment in the contract” (as that term is used in 2 under .
-If someone other than the donor is the annuitant, the investment in the contract is recovered ratably over that person’s life expectancy.).
+Tax-free portion of annuity payments: A certain portion of gift annuity payments is tax-free because it represents, in part, a return of the donor’s “investment in the contract” (as that term is used in IRC section 72).
 The investment in the contract is equal to the initial present value of the annuity.
-The donor (assuming the donor is the annuitant) recovers his or her investment in the contract ratably over his or her “life expectancy”
+The donor (assuming the donor is the annuitant) recovers his or her investment in the contract ratably over his or her “life expectancy”2 under Income Tax Regulation section 1.72-9.
+If someone other than the donor is the annuitant, the investment in the contract is recovered ratably over that person’s life expectancy.

 Currently, the tax-free portion of annuity payments is typically between 50% and 90% of the payment if the gift annuity is funded with cash.